Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation

 \subsubsection{Hierarchical Concept Retrieval}

-To take advantage of the hierarchical character of our proposed representation, we evaluate to what extent we can retrieve objects from hierarchical queries of the form: \textit{``pillow in the living room on the second floor''} or \textit{``bottle in the kitchen''}.
-To do so, we decompose the query using GPT-3.5 into its sought-after concepts and compute the corresponding CLIP embeddings.
-In the next step, we hierarchically query against the most suitable floor, the most appropriate room, and lastly, the most suitable object given the query at hand (see Tab.~\ref{tab:habitat-retrieval}).
+\rebuttal{To take advantage of the hierarchical character of our proposed representation, we evaluate to what extent we can retrieve objects from hierarchical queries of the form: \textit{``pillow in the living room on the second floor''} or \textit{``bottle in the kitchen''}.
+To do so, we decompose the query using GPT-3.5 into its sought-after hierarchical concepts, e.g., \texttt{[floor 2}, \texttt{living room}, \texttt{pillow]} or \texttt{[-}, \texttt{kitchen}, \texttt{bottle]}), and compute the corresponding CLIP embeddings.
+In the next step, we hierarchically query against the most suitable floor, the most appropriate room, and lastly, the most suitable object given the query at hand (see Table~\ref{tab:habitat-retrieval}).
 While floor prompting is done naively, we select the room producing the highest maximum cosine similarity to the query room across its ten embeddings.
-On average, this produces higher success rates compared with mean- or median-based schemes.
+On average, this produces higher success rates compared with mean- or median-based schemes.}

-In the following, we compare \ours against an augmented variant of ConceptGraphs~\cite{conceptgraphs}.
-We equip it with privileged floor information while it scores objects against the requested room and object, which allows it to draw answers at the floor and room level.
-As shown in Tab.~\ref{tab:habitat-retrieval}, \ours shows a significant performance increase of 11.69\% on object-room-floor queries and a 2.2\% advantage on object-room queries when compared with ConceptGraphs.
-While ConceptGraphs struggles on larger scenes and under more detailed queries, \ours outperforms it by a significant margin even though it suffers from erroneous room segmentations by design.
-For more information, we refer to Sec.~\ref{sec:appendix_long_query_eval}.
+\rebuttal{\textbf{Retrieval Results:} In the following, we compare \ours{} against an augmented variant of ConceptGraphs~\cite{conceptgraphs} that is equipped with privileged floor information and it scores objects against the requested room and object, which allows it to draw answers at the floor and room level.
+As shown in Table~\ref{tab:habitat-retrieval}, \ours{} shows a significant performance increase of 11.69\% on object-room-floor queries and a 2.2\% advantage on object-room queries when compared with ConceptGraphs.
+While ConceptGraphs struggles on larger scenes and under more detailed queries, \ours{} outperforms it by a significant margin even though it suffers from erroneous room segmentations by design.
+For more information, we refer to Sec.~\ref{subsec:prompt-supp}.}